-Born in 1994 in Oita Prefecture, Shiori Tono completed her MA in Arts and Design at Onomichi City University, specializing in oil painting.
-She is currently based in Onomichi, Hiroshima Prefecture.
-Tono uses photographs from her childhood albums and photographs she has taken herself as motifs in her work, giving expression to the fragility and preciousness of those pure memories that come to us in unexpected moments.
-Past memories are obliterated through the day-to-day accumulation of information in our minds, at times, abstract or fragmented images remain – Tono engages with these universal experiences, skillfully representing the ambiguous nature of memory on canvas as warped and deteriorating images on digital devices.
-The specific years in which the original photos were taken vary: the more blurred the outlines of the memories are, the more warped the painted images become and the more difficult it is to make out any clear figures.
-However, even from those memories which have been largely forgotten, Tono recovers the fragments that still remain in her mind, carefully giving life to them again, square by square in a three-centimeter-by-three-centimeter grid.
-Using masking tape to create a grid in which every other line is exposed, the process of adding oil paint from one end of the canvas to the other an act of proving, of recording the existence of those elements that come together to form Tono herself.
+Born in 1994 in Oita Prefecture, where she is currently based, Shiori Tono completed her MA in Arts and Design at Onomichi City University, specializing in oil painting.
+In her work, Tono draws from her childhood photo albums and photographs she has taken herself, deftly expressing the fragility and preciousness of those fleeting recollections that come to us in unexpected moments.
+Our memories are obliterated through the day-to-day accumulation of information in our minds—at times, abstracted or fragmented.
+Tono engages with these universal experiences, skillfully depicting the ambiguous nature of memory on canvas as warped and deteriorating images, often imitating the distortion apparent in old digital files.
+The specific years in which the original photos were taken vary: the more obscure the memory, the more fractured the painted image becomes, making it increasingly difficult to make out any figures clearly.
+Although most memories are eventually lost, Tono carefully gathers the fragments that still remain in her mind, resurrecting them square by square on a three-centimeter-by-three-centimeter grid.
+Using masking tape to create a lattice in which every other line is exposed, the process of layering oil paint from one end of the canvas to the other is an act of proving the existence of the artist herself.